 This is part of what helps them stay financially stable through economic downturns.

 Experts often refer to defensive stocks as non-cyclical stocks, meaning they tend to perform well regardless of the economy.Stock Advice That Beats The Market!
 Stock Advisor's recommendations have beaten the market over the past 19 years.
 Tired of picking losers?
 Stock Dork readers can join for only $99 a year!
 Check out Stock Advisor today!

 Should You Invest In Defensive Stocks?

-Defensive stocks are a great investment right now.
+Defensive stocks are always a solid investment.